RileyRust/FinalProject/README.md

 part 1
-    do all of css mastery and html mastery a user can navigate bewteen pages done store username in local storage <https://www.w3schools.com/jsref/prop_win_localstorage.asp>
+   - [x] some of css mastery and html mastery
+   - [x]  a user can navigate bewteen pages done
+   - [x] store username in local storage <https://  www.w3schools.com/jsref/prop_win_localstorage.asp>

 part 2
-a user can be a Libarian
+- [x] a user can be a Libarian
-libarians can view all books and create books(using API) Api Create
+- [ ] libarians can view all books and create books(using API)
+- [ ] Api Create (dotnet new web)

 part3
-users can view and checkout books user can see what books they have checked out book checkout are stored in the API
+- [ ] users can view and checkout books
+- [ ] user can see what books they have checked out
+- [ ] book checkout are stored in the API

 part 4

-Librarian can see all book checkouts librarians can check in books(data stored in API)
+- [ ] Librarian can see all book checkouts
+- [ ] librarians can check in books(data stored in API)
+- [ ] some of css mastery and html mastery

 part 5
-due date assigned when checkout created librarians can see checkout due dates (ordered by soonest due dates) Users can see there due date ordered by soonest due date Librarians can see over due books books have waitlists(if we can get to it)
+- [ ] due date assigned when checkout created
+- [ ] librarians can see checkout due dates (ordered by soonest due dates)
+- [ ] Users can see there due date ordered by soonest due date
+- [ ] Librarians can see over due books
+- [ ] books have waitlists(if we can get to it)

 part 6
-Libraians can update books
+- [ ] Libraians can update books
-user can recheckout there book (if no waitlist)
+- [ ] user can recheckout there book (if no waitlist)